 Typical cell sizes

 Cells have different sizes, from one organism to another as well as within an organism.
-This difference naturally arises from the difference in cells functions, and needs.
+This difference arises from the different cell functions and needs.
 The following scheme should help you compare the sizes of different cells: